 Women are underrepresented and undervalued in the financial sector.
-But non-male perspectives make for better decision-making.
+Including their perspectives makes things better for everyone.

 As a relative outsider to the financial world, I was looking forward to this month’s Pension Playpen, a group which discusses issues in the industry over lunch.
 This time, they were asking: why aren’t there more women in finance?
 I wanted to know how diversity was being talked about in an industry which seems to be run by men.
 So I was relieved and pleasantly surprised by an hour long discussion which was insightful, respectful, and where female voices were heard loud and clear.